Moiz-Ali-Moomin/crm-with-blockchain-ai-rag/README.md

 ### Queue-Driven Side Effects

 All operations with external dependencies (email, SMS, blockchain, AI embeddings, webhook delivery) are decoupled from the HTTP response via BullMQ.
 The API returns immediately; workers process jobs reliably with per-queue retry strategies and exponential backoff.
 Failed jobs remain inspectable in Redis for audit purposes.
+Jobs that exhaust all retries are automatically routed to the Dead Letter Queue.

+### Domain-Driven Design

+The `Deals` and `Blockchain` modules have been refactored to full DDD: domain entities, value objects (`Money`, `DealStage`), domain events (`DealWonEvent`), use-cases, ports, and adapters.
+A lightweight `DomainEventBus` (EventEmitter2 wrapper) publishes events to saga listeners without coupling modules.

+### Saga Pattern — Choreography

+`DealWonSaga` reacts to `deal.won` events and orchestrates multi-step side effects (payment init, blockchain registration) with a compensation matrix: if payment init fails, the deal stage is reset to `CLOSING`. `SagaStateStore` deduplicates re-deliveries using the saga's `correlationId`.

 ---